Adeel-Abdullah/NOAA-project/readme.md

-# Commands to run the app
+# How to run the app

 *Celery has been removed and APScheduler now utilized for scheduling, to run the webapp only the following command is now needed. *